isabelcooper/hotelShellSample/walkthrough.md

 # Walkthrough

-Try this out without the walkthrough first - this is more to help you get unstuck.
+A few tips to get you going.
 There are many ways to build this though, so don't worry if you've come up with something else - it might well be better!
 Let me know if you're stuck and the answers are missing - I'd love to update to make this more helpful!

 ### Where to start